Working with Digital/Electronic Records

 Converting Paper Records to Digital

-- Contact Records & Archives for assistance with filling out this application, or for more information about the application process itself, the value of scanning versus not scanning, and records retention implications.
+- Contact Records & Archives for assistance with filling out this application, for more information about the application process, the value of scanning versus not scanning, the records retention implications, or any other related questions.

-- Applications should be sent to Records & Archives for verification.
-Our office will then forward the application to the State Library on behalf of the department for approval.
+- Completed Document Imaging of Public Records requests should be sent to FNSV-RECORDS-ARCHIVES@arizona.edu for review and University approval.
+Records & Archives will then forward the application to the State on behalf of the department for final approval.
+Once approved, the signed application will be returned to the department so the digital conversion process may take place.

 - Once the digital scan becomes the official digital record copy, the records retention policy for that record type will apply to the official scanned copy, and the paper copy will assume the role of being a convenience copy with its own modified records retention policy.